Sailor Mars: Special powers and items

 Sailor Mars' final and greatest power comes in the fourth story arc, when she takes on her second Sailor Guardian form (Super Sailor Mars in the anime).
 At this point in the series, she acquires a special weapon, the Mars Arrow, and with it "Mars Flame Sniper," (Note: This attack is usually called Mars Flame Shooter in the Cloverway dub.) which is her primary attack for the duration of the series.
 In the manga, the Mars Crystal and Mars Arrow are among her most significant mystical possessions.
 The former is her Sailor Crystal and the source of all of her power.
 The latter is associated with her skill as an archer, and although she does not receive a physical bow, she recalls some advice given to her by Michiru Kaioh—"[If] you think you're being taken advantage of by the enemies, stretch a line taut in your soul.
 Then, with your whole body and spirit, shoot the arrow of your finishing blow!"

+By holding hands with the other Sailor Guardians in a circle, she can use Sailor Teleport, Sailor Planet Attack, or Sailor Planet Power Meditation.
+When she is controlled by Galaxia in the manga and Crystal, she teams up with the other Inner Sailor Guardians to perform Galactica Gale.
+She, the Inner, and Outer Guardians then perform Galactica Planet Attack.

 In the live-action series, she is given a tambourine-like weapon, called the Sailor Star Tambo, by Artemis.
 During the final battle, her Tambo transforms into a dagger, which she uses alongside Sailor Venus's similar dagger.
 In the "Special Act", Venus wields both weapons.